TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-replication-issuesusingreadreplicas.md

     ownershipId="AzureData_AzureDatabaseforMySQL"
 />

-# Issues using read replicas in Azure Database for MySQL
+# Issues using read replicas in Azure Database for MySQL - Single Server

-The read replica feature allows you to replicate data from an Azure Database for MySQL server to a read-only server.
+The read replica feature allows you to replicate data from an Azure Database for MySQL Single Server to a read-only server.
 You can replicate from the master server to up to five replicas.
 Replicas are updated asynchronously using the MySQL engine's native binary log (binlog) file position-based replication technology.

 Most users are able to resolve their issue using the steps below.